aggresss/spec/IETF/RFC1122_en-US.md

 **DISCUSSION:**

 The ARP specification [LINK:2] suggests but does not require a timeout mechanism to invalidate cache entries when hosts change their Ethernet addresses.
 The prevalence of proxy ARP (see Section 2.4 of [INTRO:2]) has significantly increased the likelihood that cache entries in hosts will become invalid, and therefore some ARP-cache invalidation mechanism is now required for hosts.
-Even in the absence of proxy ARP, a long- period cache timeout is useful in order to automatically correct any bad ARP data that might have been cached.
+Even in the absence of proxy ARP, a long-period cache timeout is useful in order to automatically correct any bad ARP data that might have been cached.

 **IMPLEMENTATION:**